 Mortgages receivable are stated at the amounts loaned to other organizations plus any accrued and unpaid interest.
-If necessary, the Foundation will record an allowance for doubtful accounts, which is based upon a review of outstanding receivables, historical collection information and existing economic conditions.
+If necessary, the Foundation will record an allowance for credit losses, which is based upon a review of outstanding receivables, historical collection information, and existing economic conditions adjusted for current conditions and reasonable and supportable forecasts.
 Delinquent receivables are written off based on individual credit evaluation and specific circumstances.